harryho/blog-hugo/content/blog/javascript-oop.md

 ## Data types

-The Javascript (ECMAScript) standard defines six data types.
+The JavaScript (ECMAScript) standard defines six data types.
 Five are primitives, including Boolean, Null, Undefined, Number, String, and Object.
 In JavaScript, most things are objects, from core JavaScript features like strings and arrays to the browser APIs built on top of JavaScript.
 You can even create your own objects to encapsulate related functions and variables into efficient packages, and act as handy data containers.
 The object-oriented nature of JavaScript is important to understand if you want to go further with your knowledge of the language, therefore we've provided this module to help you.
 Here we teach object theory and syntax in detail, then look at how to create your own objects.

 ## Object and prototype